Zabrane/qlnd/doc/LightningTickerplants.md

 # What are payment channels

-** UNDER CONSTRUCTION **

 The central component, or building block, of the Lightning Network is the bidirectional payment channel.
 A payment channel is constructed between two participants by creating a multisignature wallet on the blockchain which requires both participants signatures for funds to be spent.
 This first on-chain transaction, which determines the balance (or capacity) of the channel is referred to as the **funding transaction**.
-In the diagram below, Alice opens a channel with Bob of 1BTC.
-The 1 BTC on Alice's end is known as Alice's outbound capacity, and is the amount she is able to spend.
+In the diagram below, Alice opens a channel to Bob with a 1 BTC channel capacity.
+The 1 BTC on Alice's end is referred to as Alice's outbound capacity, and is the amount she is able to spend.

 Once this funding transaction is confirmed by the Bitcoin network, both participants are then free to exchange mutually signed **commitment transactions** that modify the initial balance of the channel.